sthysel/arch-install/README.md

 - continue with typical userland setup like a display manger, window manager and apps.

+## Internet

+Arch installs of the internets so be sure you an get to it.
+I swapped out the accursed good for fuckall broadcom card and put in a sweet intel job.

+Use ```# wifi_menu ``` and connect to your wifi network.
+Alternatively plug in your USB ethernet adaptor you stole from your previous job.

 ## Make partitions

-Here is where you detroy the data on your M2 disk and build a new Arch distro on top of it.
+Here is where you detroy the data on your M2 disk and build a new Arch distro on top of its smoking ruin.
 Did you know that you could take it out, store it somewhere save, and stick a new one in, maybe even say a 1TB one.
+Now you do.
-The cost about AU$450 at the time of writing, so fuck that.
+However, they do cost about AU$450 at the time of writing, so fuck that.

 You are shooting for a layout like so: